 Industry Placements and Work Experience

 As part of your study programme you will undertake some form of work experience or work-related activity – this is depending on which course you study.
 We will help and support you find an industry placement or work experience placement that compliments your study programme.

-They are a key link between you and the College’s wide range of employer partners.
-The opportunities are endless and the team is committed to helping you towards your future goals and creating your brighter future.
+We have links with a wide range of employers, from across the region, with lots of opportunities available.
+Our team is committed to supporting you towards your future career goals, and creating your brighter future.

-You will gain an understanding of what it is like to work in your chosen industry and enhance your CV to make sure you stand out from the crowd, whether you are looking for employment or wanting to progress in education.
+You will gain an understanding of what it is like to work in your chosen industry and enhance your CV to make sure you stand out from the crowd when you leave college.

 How will you be supported?